 Top tip: Space can get tight and crowded so off times (weekdays between breakfast and lunch or lunch and dinner) might work best to get your run of the place with kids.

-What's nearby: The Lower Eastside boasts so many wonderful sights and sounds.
-Cap off an afternoon at the Tenement's Museum or just drinking in the old architecture and bustling streets with a meal at the Market.
+What's nearby: The Lower East Side is rich with sights, parks, shops, and museums to explore.
+Spend an afternoon at the Tenement Museum or just walk around drinking in the old architecture and bustling streets.
 Follow up with a trip to the nearby old-time candy shop Economy Candy.

 Food Hall at Industry City — Sunset Park

 What's nearby: While we often visit Melody Lanes when we're in the neighborhood, we also like Sunset Park for its big stretches of green, its revamped playground, and its spectacular views.
-The Industry City complex also added a kid-friendly seasonal mini golf spot in 2017.
+The Industry City complex also added a kid-friendly roller rink in 2018, and there are family concerts and movie screenings most weekends.

 DeKalb Market Hall — Fort Greene